Art Director, Location Scout & Location Manager Jobs

 Art directors supervise many different people in the production, such as illustrators, scenic designers, model makers, carpenters, painters, and electricians, laborers, set decorators, costume designers, animal makers, and makeup and hairstyling artists.

 Art Directors are Architects

 Art directors are architects or come up the ranks of theater designers or set designers.
 It is not uncommon to hear how an art director favored carpentry or stagecraft in school.
 They mold any area and turn it into what gives life to the characters and energy to the story.
-They take an exterior location of a building and match an interior of the same building on a soundstage.
+They take an exterior location of a building and match an interior of the exact building on a soundstage.

 They stay on top of the latest techniques for creating any visual look the producer, director, or production designer needs for the success of the movie.

 Richard Bridgland Production Designer for The Commuter Shares a Special Moment

 Which job would you like on a film production?